What is HPV?

 HPV and cancer

-In some cases, if an HPV infection persists it can cause damage to the cells in your body.
-These cell changes may lead to cancer.
+In some cases, if an HPV infection persists it can cause changes to the cells in your body.
+If left untreated, these cell changes may lead to cancer.

-There are many different HPV types but only some can potentially cause serious illnesses such as cancer.
+There are many different HPV types but only some can potentially cause serious diseases such as cancer.

 HPV causes: